ircv3/ircv3-specifications/core/capability-negotiation.md

 This lets clients blindly enable this capability, regardless of it being implicitly enabled by the server.

-Clients that do not support CAP Cersion 302 MAY request the `cap-notify` capability explicitly.
+Clients that do not support CAP Version 302 MAY request the `cap-notify` capability explicitly.
 Such clients MAY disable the capability at any time.
 This to ease the adaptation of new features.